 A Master Class is an opportunity for the experts to share their knowledge to equip families to succeed.
 These presentations will be 55 minutes of education, 5 minutes of which can be dedicated to any specific products that the expert wants to promote.
 Afterward, the speaker will invite attendees to visit their booth or website … Continue reading Master Class

 Questions to Ponder What shape are the leaves?
 What color are the leaves and petals?
 What color are the petals?
 Do you see any similar flowers nearby that are a different color?
 How tall is the plant?
 Is the plant in the sun or in the shade?
 Do you see any bugs on the plant? … Continue reading Nature Study: Flowers

 Have you had too many weeks in a row in which you couldn’t get everything done?
 I don’t mean you didn’t finish all the school work; I mean, you are way behind in the stuff one would think would be easy.
 Like when it’s time to pay the bills, but you realize you haven’t filed … Continue reading That’s What Break Week Is For

 Nobody can deny the importance of computers in everyday life.
 However, many think that computer programming is a highly specialized subject that should only be taught as an elective.
 However, I will make the case that computer programming has a place in the core curriculum, whether or not your student plans on pursuing a technology … Continue reading What We Learn When We Learn Computer Programming

-Here are the links to our suggestions for beautiful things for December, with a focus on beautiful words, sounds, and places that are distinctly American and focus on the late 1800s and early 1900s.
+Here are the links to our suggestions for beautiful things for March, with a focus on beautiful words, sounds, and places that are distinctly American and focus on the late 1800s and early 1900s.